 It is during this phase that your blind spots wear off and you start to see the person for who they really are.

 The power struggle is a tug-of-war between the couple.
 Now that the relationship is no longer new, each person wishes the other to be more similar than different.
 These differences that brought them together initially are looked down upon and criticized.

 You or your partner could find yourself thinking (and even saying) “If you would just be more like me, then we would get along so much better.”
 Stressful events reveal our strategies for coping with life events.
 When your strategies are in conflict with your partner’s strategies then friction arises.

-Most couples lather, rinse, repeat these two stages, or they simply break up and move along to begin again with a new partner, never progressing past to stage three.
+Most couples lather, rinse, and repeat these two stages, or they simply break up and move along to begin again with a new partner, never progressing past to stage three.